Taxonomy, Plant Type for May Night Salvia Plants

 Uses, Wildlife It Attracts, Pest Control

 May Night salvia flowers may be used in cut-flower arrangements, and the dried leaves are sometimes used in potpourris.
 Some folks eat the young, tender leaves in salads or, alternatively, include them for seasoning in cooked dishes (they are not, however, everyone's cup of tea).
 But most importantly, the long blooming period of May Night salvia makes it a workhorse in the perennial bed.
 This fact, along with the rich color of the flowers, constitutes the main reason for growing this perennial.

+Plants that attract butterflies, these popular perennials will also draw hummingbirds and bees to your landscaping.
 Deer pests, by contrast, are not attracted to May Night salvia plants, making them useful in Bambi-plagued regions as deer-resistant perennials.
 In fact, most growers in the North will not have any significant pest problems with these plants.
 However, scale insects and white fly have been known to attack salvias.
 If either of these insect pests bother your plants, spray them with Neem oil, a popular product for organic pest control.